-Others say the art of patisserie for which France is so renowned owes a whole lot to Italy.
-The influence of Queen Marie de’ Medici is especially strong: she introduced ice-cream, and possibly macarons, to her adopted country after marrying King Henri IV in 1600.
+Others say the art of patisserie for which France is so renowned owes a huge debt to Italy.
+The influence of Queen Marie de’ Medici is especially strong: she introduced ice cream, and possibly macarons, to her adopted country after marrying King Henri IV in 1600.

 Genoises, frangipane, and other typical delicacies also have Italian origins.
-The invention of puff pastry by Marie de’ Medici’s cook Popelini in 1540 cements the Italian-influence thesis.
+The purported invention of puff pastry by Marie de’ Medici’s cook Popelini in 1540 cements the Italian-influence thesis.

 But whatever the twists and turns may be in the history of patisserie (ones I will happily attempt to decrypt in a separate piece soon), one thing remains indisputable: Paris is an ideal place for tasting a variety of superb, beautifully made French pastries.

 In what follows, I spotlight what I consider to be outstanding, often creative examples of a few typical patisseries and viennoiseries in the capital (the latter referring to bread-like confections, e.g. pain au chocolat.)

 My choices are based on recent tastings or experiences of places I’ve returned to several times over the years.
 They obviously reflect my subjective preferences and (limited) experience, rather than representing some sort of purported “best of” list.

-There are dozens, if not hundreds, of wonderful patisseries in the capital, and I can’t pretend to have knowledge of them all.
+There are dozens, if not hundreds, of fantastic patisseries in the capital, and I can’t pretend to have first-hand knowledge of all of them.
 And because I don’t know the left bank nearly as well as the right, my list is also imbalanced in that regard (leaving me with some, erm, *painful* research to carry out in the future).

 Scroll down to the end for links to more complete suggestions on the best addresses in Paris.
 In the meantime, I hope you enjoy this laywoman’s account of a few unforgettable tastings.